Phir Teri Kahani Yaad Aayee

 Phir Teri Kahani Yaad Ayee is an Indian 90's melodious musical Hindi-language romance film.
 It was produced by Jonny Bakshi and Nitin Keni, directed by Mahesh Bhatt, and starred Pooja Bhatt and Rahul Roy.
-The Film premiered on Zee TV on 30 July 1993.
+The film premiered on Zee TV on 30 July 1993.

 Plot

-An alcoholic movie director, Rahul (Rahul Roy) ends up in a Rehabilitation Centre.
-Once there, he finds out that there is an inmate, Pooja (Pooja Bhatt), who has schizophrenia and other mental problems.
+An alcoholic movie director, Rahul ends up in a Rehabilitation Centre.
+Once there, he finds out that there is an inmate, Pooja, who has schizophrenia and other mental problems.
 After an initial clash of personalities, the two become fast friends, and find that they are in love with each other.
 But Pooja's paranoia and instability makes any relationship impossible, and as a result she is hospitalized in a mental institution.
 Shortly thereafter, there is a fire at the institution, and Pooja is killed in it.

 Rahul is devastated by Pooja's death, and is unable to take her off of his mind.
-One of his movie actresses, Seema (Pooja Bedi), and his brother Rohit, attempt to divert his mind, without much success.
+One of his movie actresses, Seema, and his brother Rohit, attempt to divert his mind, without much success.
 Then Rahul starts getting phone calls from a girl whose voice resembles Pooja's.
 Near the end it is found out that Pooja is alive, and she was the one who had burned down the mental institution because "she didn't like it there".
 Rahul and Pooja run away from the cops and Pooja's dad who wants her back in mental hospital is trying to trace her.
 They roam the jungle and change places, but they are caught by the police in a town and at the climax Pooja snatches a gun from a police officer and shoots herself saying she doesn't want to go back to the mental hospital, she wants to be with Rahul.
 Her grandfather and Rahul helplessly watch her die.